anodyne/nova/README.md

 * updated the ranks model to only pull rank catalogue items for the given genre
 * updated the site controller to handle adding and editing the genre for a rank catalogue item
 * updated the ajax controller to handle adding and editing the genre for a rank catalogue item
+* updated the upload management page to show messages if uploaded images weren't found in specific categories
+* updated the write news item page to not allow a user to have a news item without a category
+* updated the index file to use a higher debug to allow people to see any errors for debugging purposes
+* updated the upgrade process to fix some minor schema differences between sms and nova
 * fixed bug where the menu library wouldn't respect any access control put on main navigation menu items (#101)
 * fixed bug where the menu library wouldn't respect any access control put on sub navigation menu items
 * fixed undefined variable error thrown on site/catalogueranks
 * fixed bug where rank catalogue items didn't work well when multiple genres were installed (#102)
+* fixed bug where uploaded images besides bio images couldn't be deleted
+* fixed bug where authors were being dropped off of posts because of faulty logic
+* fixed bug where sample post wasn't sent out in the email sent to game masters
+* fixed bug in IE where ranks couldn't be added

 Known Issues
 ------------
 http://github.com/anodyne/nova/issues/labels/Bug

+* the remember feature can cause issues like errors that say files can't be found
+* thresher doesn't work under php4

 Version History
 ---------------